w3f/polkadot-wiki/docs/general/ledger.md

 ![Display the device connection popup](../assets/ledger/query-device.png)

-If you are adding your Ledger nano for the first time click on the "Unknown device" line and the "Connect" button will become available.
+If you are adding your Ledger Nano for the first time, click on the "Unknown device" line and the "Connect" button will become available.

 :::info Signature error message